-1.12 COMMUNICATIONS (Including Auxiliary Aids and Services)
+2.12 COMMUNICATIONS (Including Auxiliary Aids and Services)

-A. ADOT programs, services, or activities shall provide effective communication with individuals with disabilities and members of the public with disabilities if necessary to ensure an equal opportunity to participate in, and enjoy the benefits of, a program, service, or activity unless it would result in a fundamental alteration or an undue financial or administrative burden.

-- The type of auxiliary aid or service necessary to ensure effective communication shall vary depending on the needs of the individual with a disability and the length or complexity of the communication. - 2.
-In determining the type of auxiliary aid or service necessary, ADOT shall give primary consideration to the request of the individual with a disability.

-B. Sign Language Interpreters

-- 1. ADOT programs, services, or activities shall provide qualified sign language interpreters to individuals who are deaf or hard of hearing, who use sign language to communicate, if necessary to communicate effectively with an ADOT program, service, or activity.
+- A. ADOT programs, services, or activities shall provide effective communication with individuals with disabilities and members of the public with disabilities if necessary to ensure an equal opportunity to participate in, and enjoy the benefits of, a program, service, or activity unless it would result in a fundamental alteration or an undue financial or administrative burden. - 1.
+The type of auxiliary aid or service necessary to ensure effective communication shall vary depending on the needs of the individual with a disability and the length or complexity of the communication. - 2.
+In determining the type of auxiliary aid or service necessary, ADOT shall give primary consideration to the request of the individual with a disability. - B. Sign Language Interpreters - 1.
+ADOT programs, services, or activities shall provide qualified sign language interpreters to individuals who are deaf or hard of hearing, who use sign language to communicate, if necessary to communicate effectively with an ADOT program, service, or activity.
 Individuals who are deaf or hard of hearing cannot be required to bring an interpreter with them to appointments or to pay for an interpreter provided by the ADOT program. - 2.
-In some circumstances, ADOT employees may be able to communicate effectively with a deaf or hard of hearing person during simple interactions with written notes.
+In some circumstances, ADOT employees may be able to communicate effectively with a deaf or hard of hearing individual during simple interactions with written notes.
 For more lengthy and complex interactions, such as interviews to determine eligibility for services, interviews to determine an individual's needs (such as those used to develop service), conciliation meetings, and administrative hearings, writing notes is not an effective means of communication and shall not be used. - 3.
-(If an individual who is deaf or hard of hearing is limited English proficient, ADOT employees must provide vital program information in the individual's preferred language. - C. Notice to Individuals and the Public about Effective Communication and Individuals with Disabilities
+If an individual who is deaf or hard of hearing is limited English proficient, ADOT employees must provide vital program information in the individual's preferred language. - C. Notice to Individuals and the Public about Effective Communication and Individuals with Disabilities

 ADOT shall provide information to individuals and members of the public about the methods by which the program, service, or activity communicates with individuals with disabilities, the fact that auxiliary aids and services are available, and how to request them.
-Programs may meet the obligation to provide this notice by including information about effective communication in consumer materials that provide information about ADA rights.